-Throughout the pandemic, we’ve seen healthcare procurement teams quickly pivot to maintain business continuity and acquire backordered supplies, support their communities, and help their organizations thrive.
-As we pass the one year mark of the start of the public health crisis, let’s review a few accomplishments from our healthcare customers.
-These examples demonstrate tactics that successful organizations have employed to strengthen their procurement strategies, gain new efficiencies, and realize cost savings.
+In the years past, we’ve seen healthcare procurement teams quickly pivot to maintain business continuity and acquire backordered supplies, support their communities, and help their organizations thrive.
+The following examples demonstrate tactics that successful organizations have employed to strengthen their procurement strategies, gain new efficiencies, and realize cost savings.
 By applying similar practices, you will be better positioned to navigate the changing purchasing landscape and promote a healthy environment for employees and patients.

 Use comparison shopping to find essential selection, and the best prices

 Mary’s Center is sourcing critical supplies to protect staff and deliver high quality care to those who need it most.
 By shopping on Amazon Business, Mary’s Center is able to search and compare pricing, seller ratings, and fulfillment options from third-party sellers in a single online store.
 This ability allows their team to make cost-effective purchasing decisions while addressing supply shortages.